PseudoMotivated/Yunohost-in-lxc-behind-nginx-reverse-proxy/README.md

 Congrats!
 You got through this guide.
 Now your certs will automatically renew, your domain will always point to your machine, and you have a working Yunohost container.

-Now go set up your Yunohost credentials and enjoy!
+Now go set up your Yunohost credentials, DNS records and Apps.
+Enjoy!

 (PRs welcome btw)